 WHAT IF THE DATES I WANT ARE BOOKED OUT?

 If you have not registered for a walk and numbers for your intended travel day have reached capacity, we strongly encourage amending your travel dates to when spaces are available.
-Alternatively, please consider registering for another location.
+Alternatively, please consider walking another track.
 Tasmania is fortunate to offer many different walks – long and short – with various levels of difficulty.

 DO DAY WALKERS AND TRAIL RUNNERS NEED TO REGISTER?